 The Vocalist Studio offers something a little different to most online vocal lesson platforms.

-Scratch that, TVS offers something a lot different from most other online lessons.
+Scratch that, TVS offers something a lot different from most other online singing lessons.

 Rather than offering a selection of concepts or ideas, The Vocalist Studio provides a proprietary training methodology developed over the last 20 years by vocal coach Robert Lunte.